DiceTechnology/hls.js/api-extractor/report/hls.js.api.md

 // Warning: (ae-missing-release-tag) "EMEController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export class EMEController implements ComponentAPI {
+export class EMEController extends Logger implements ComponentAPI {
     constructor(hls: Hls);
     // (undocumented)
     static CDMCleanupPromise: Promise<void> | void;